AfterJourney00/AfterJourney00.github.io/_pages/about.md

 *arXiv, 2023.*

 **Authors:** <ins>Chengfeng Zhao</ins>, Juze Zhang, Jiashen Du, Ziwei Shan, Junye Wang, Jingyi Yu, Jingya Wang, Lan Xu

+**Abstract:** We present I'm-HOI, a monocular scheme to faithfully capture the 3D motions of both the human and object in a novel setting: using a minimal amount of RGB camera and object-mounted Inertial Measurement Unit (IMU).

 </div>
 </div>